roerohan/blog/content/blog/why-i-hate-python/index.md

 ## Global namespace pollution and dynamic typing

 While I'm not a fan of dynamic typing, I can't complain much since I develop a lot of things in Javascript (actually, Typescript).
 Admittedly, Typescript's type system is not the best, but somehow it feels like a good middle-ground between statically typed and dynamically typed languages.
 It enforces (somewhat) types wherever you want them to be enforced.
 Writing Python annotations seems like a waste of time.
-If you're not using a static type-checker like [mypy](https://mypy.readthedocs.io/en/stable/), you might as well not write any annotations, as they wouldn't do anything other than providing some intellisense (which isn't always accurate either).
+If you're not using a static type-checker like [mypy](https://mypy.readthedocs.io/en/stable/), you might as well not write any annotations, as they wouldn't do anything other than provide some intellisense (which isn't always accurate either).

 The global namespace pollution, however, is annoying to me.
 If `sorted` is an in-built method, I should not be able to overwrite it.
 Somehow, this is valid Python code: